Report on Assembly Recommendations

 4. Strand-Seq data for contig orientation in scaffolding, where available.
 We note that this requires a cell line to make the library.

-5. Genetic maps built from crosses with reasonable marker density.
-Excellent for chromosomal (formally linkage group) assignment and long range ordering, but comparatively low resolution.
+5. Genetic maps built from crosses with reasonable marker density, for example using RADseq or similar reduced representation sequencing on a genetic map with high crossover density.
+Genetic maps are excellent for chromosomal (formally linkage group) assignment and long range ordering, but are usually of comparatively low resolution.

 6. Fluorescence in situ hybridisation (FISH) data.
 Low throughput but high information.
 Good for resolving complex medium- to long-range structural assignment, and confirming breakpoints.